snakemake/snakemake/docs/project_info/faq.rst

     # a general rule using wildcards that does the work
     rule:
         input:  "thedir/{id}.fastq"
-        output: "otherdir/{id}.bam
+        output: "otherdir/{id}.bam"
         shell:  "..."

 Snakemake will then go down the line and determine which files it needs from your initial directory.

-In order to infer the IDs from present files, version 2.4.8 of Snakemake provides the `glob_wildcards` function, e.g.
+In order to infer the IDs from present files, Snakemake provides the ``glob_wildcards`` function, e.g.

 .. code-block:: python